waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Tools (Computational & Automation)
 - **`automated_path_navigator`:** Finds the shortest path between two points.
 - **`select_battle_menu_option`:** Automates selecting main battle menu options.
-- **`use_hm_from_menu`:** Automates using an HM from the party menu. **Note:** This tool now uses a robust cursor reset and should be reliable.
+- **`use_hm_from_menu`:** Automates using an HM from the party menu. **Note:** This tool now uses a robust, state-agnostic cursor reset (pressing 'Up' 10 times) for all menus, making it reliable regardless of the previous menu state.
 It takes a Pokémon's party slot and the move's slot in their menu as input.

 # VII.
 Archived Discoveries & Confirmations